albumentations.augmentations.mixing.transforms

 Mosaicclass

 Combine multiple images and their annotations into a single image using a mosaic grid layout.
-This transform takes a primary input image (and its annotations) and combines it with additional images/annotations provided via metadata.
+Mosaic creates a grid of images by placing the primary image and additional images from metadata into cells of a larger canvas, then crops a region to produce the final output.
+This is commonly used in object detection training to increase data diversity and help models learn to detect objects at different scales and contexts.
+The transform takes a primary input image (and its annotations) and combines it with additional images/annotations provided via metadata.
 It calculates the geometry for a mosaic grid, selects additional items, preprocesses annotations consistently (handling label encoding updates), applies geometric transformations, and assembles the final output.

 Parameters